mareksro/ProjektLabor/README.md

  <h6><em>"Sometimes Google has better traffic data, I assume because they grab location data from every android device, while Waze only uses data from active Waze App users.
 On routes where many Wazers travel, I find the Waze data to be very percise, ETA times barely differ.
 Waze foruma ieraksts: https://www.waze.com/forum/viewtopic.php?t=218943"<br>

  <br> "Ant-colony optimization algorithm-based programs have helped companies like DHL identify cost savings in the ground logistic network for supply chain transportation analysts.
-Publications show that the program has helped the company save millions of dollars annually and increase its profits by more than 15% compared with previous processes."</em></h6>
+Publications show that the program has helped the company save millions of dollars annually and increase its profits by more than 15% compared with previous processes."
+Avots: https://pubsonline.informs.org/doi/abs/10.1287/inte.2020.1046</em></h6>